-Any online course that offers you a recognised qualification – such as an A Level – has to be regulated in the exact same way as any other course.
+Any online course that offers you a recognised qualification – such as an A Level – has to be regulated in the same way as any other course.

 Ofqual (the Office of Qualifications and Examinations Regulation) regulates all awarding organisations regardless of how the learning is delivered.
-This ensures the student is protected and it is fair in terms of the course material and any exams or course work.
+This ensures the student is protected.

 If you are studying a dental course, then the course needs to be recognised by the General Dental Council (GDC).
-If it isn’t then you’re unlikely to be able to practice with the qualification you have earned.
+If it isn’t then you’re unlikely to be able to practice with the qualification you earn.

 Qualifications awarded by the National Examining Board for Dental Nurses (NEBDN) are held in particularly high regard by the profession.
 So, factor this into your decision-making process when choosing a course.

 This NEBDN regulation ensures that everyone is essentially getting the same level of education.
 While some dental nursing courses may vary slightly in subject matter or how the learning is delivered, the outcomes will be the same.

 In addition to this regulation, distance learning courses are developed by subject experts so you can be assured that the material you cover will be relevant.

 Some universities even work with online course providers.
 This is to make sure the student has the most up-to-date knowledge ahead of undergraduate study.

-The NEBDN works in a similar capacity so all dental nursing students complete their course with all the knowledge they need to do the job safely and correctly.
+The NEBDN works in a similar capacity, so all dental nursing students complete their course with the knowledge they need to do the job safely and correctly.

 The result, when you pass your dental nurse course, you are guaranteed a nationally recognised diploma in dental nursing.

 Currently, there are two ways you can qualify to become a Dental Nurse.

-The first is to gain your qualifications through either full time or part time study.
-There are several dental nursing courses available and all will help you achieve your goal of becoming a dental nurse.
+There are several dental nursing courses available, and all will help you achieve your goal of becoming a dental nurse.